Baby Clothes Organisation: 14 Simple Tips for Busy Parents

 cup hanging on hook

-Bibs can be tricky to store and often end up getting thrown into kitchen drawers where they get creased and smelly.
-They also get slung over the back of high chairs which looks untidy.
-There is no reason why organizing baby clothes needs to be confined to the nursery.
-Clothing organization can also be a kitchen activity.
+Bibs can be tricky to store and often end up getting thrown into kitchen drawers, where they get creased and smelly.
+They also get slung over the backs of high chairs, which looks untidy.
+There is no reason why organising baby clothes needs to be confined to the nursery.
+Clothing organisation can also be a kitchen activity.

-You may already have a shoe organizer in your home.
+You may already have a shoe organiser in your home.
 Perhaps you used it when you were able to dress up to go out?
-These can be re-purposed to make storage space for baby clothes that will hang on the back of a door and take up very little space.
+These can be repurposed to make storage space for baby clothes that will hang on the back of a door and take up very little space.

-Many small items of baby clothes will fold up and fit neatly into the shoe organizer as well as baby shoes, hair accessories, pants and hats.
+Many small items of baby clothes will fold up and fit neatly into the shoe organiser, as well as baby shoes, hair accessories, pants, and hats.

 Planning ahead is essential if your baby attends a creche or nursery or if you simply know that you have a hectic week ahead.
 Our top tip is to put together complete outfits for each day of the week.
 Perhaps hang them in a designated part of the closet in date order.